dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 There are two modes of JIT compilation.

 auto mode
   in this mode the compiler decides when to compile a Lua function.
 The current implementation is very simple - any Lua function call is checked to see if the bytecodes contained in it can be compiled.
-If this is true then the function is compiled provided a) function has a fornum loop, b) it is largish (greater than 150 bytecodes) or c) it is being executed many times (> 50).
+If this is true then the function is compiled provided either a) function has a fornum loop, or b) it is largish (greater than 150 bytecodes) or c) it is being executed many times (> 50).
 Because of the simplistic behaviour performance the benefit of JIT compilation is only available if the JIT compiled functions will be executed many times so that the cost of JIT compilation can be amortized. manual mode in this mode user must explicitly request compilation.
 This is the default mode.
 This mode is suitable for library developers who can pre compile the functions in library module table.